-Thanks to its air fleet, ENAV guarantees the continuous monitoring of the national radio-navigation aids that provide the pilot with information about the exact position of the aircraft.

-The continuous verification of the accuracy of the radio electric signals make it possible for airlines to fly with the highest level of safety.
+Thanks to its air fleet, ENAV guarantees the continuous monitoring of the national radio aids that provide the pilot with information about the exact position of the aircraft.
+The continuous verification of the accuracy of the radio electric signals make it possible to fly with the highest levels of safety.